Princess Gavi

 Princess Gavi (foaled October 1, 2021 in Pasuruan, East Java) is an Indonesian racehorse and the winner of the Pertiwi Cup 2025 and Super Sprint 2025.

 Background

-Princess Gavi is a chestnut mare foaled on October 1st at King Halim Stable in Pasuruan, East Java.
+Princess Gavi is a chestnut filly foaled on October 1, 2021 at King Halim Stable in Pasuruan, East Java.
 Her sire is Agrippa, a son of Almuinjjid, and her dam is Queen Jasmine, a daughter of Long War.

 Princess Gavi's owner is Kusnadi Halim, and she is usually ridden by Jemmy Runtu and Hanny Suoth.
+She stands at 158 cm.

 Racing career

 Princess Gavi made her debut on June 2, 2024, at Tegalwaton in the Triple Crown Series 1.
 She won first place in the 800-meter race under jockey Hanny Suoth.

 In her race in the Indonesia Derby 2024, her jockey, Jemmy Runtu, fell right after the gate opened.
 Despite this, Princess Gavi continued to finish first, though her victory was disallowed.

 Entering the racing season as a 3-year-old, Princess Gavi demonstrated her dominance by securing four consecutive wins, including the Piala Ketua Umum PP Pordasi 2024–2028 (1400 m), A.E.
 Kawilarang Memorial Cup 2025 (1400 m), Jateng Derby 2025 (1400 m), and Pertiwi Cup 2025 (1600 m).

 In the Indonesia Derby on July 20, 2025, Princess Gavi finished second in the 2000-meter race, behind King Argentin.

 On 19 October 2025, she won the Kejurnas Super Sprint 2025, and in this race confused the judges because Princess Gavi and Dominator dh.
 King Talago finish together in a dead heat.
 The judges re-analyzed the race and decided that Princess Gavi was the winner.